Lesson 1 of 6

 HOW DO I READ IT?

-Joshua is the first book of what scholars call the Deuteronomistic History (Joshua, Judges, 1 and 2 Samuel, and 1 and 2 Kings), which tells the story of Israel from the death of Moses to the time of the Babylonian exile.
-Despite its name, the Deuteronomistic History should not be read in the same way one reads modern history books.
-The biblical books do certainly contain historical accounts, but they also contain many other types of literary work: songs, liturgies, confessions, folktales, hero legends, administrative lists, etc. You should read Joshua, knowing that its primary concern is not with historical dates and events, but with telling the story of how God fulfills God’s promises, both to Joshua’s generation and to each subsequent generation of the book’s readers.
+The Book of Joshua is identified as a “historical book,” which picks up Israel’s story where Deuteronomy has left it, but it does not necessarily contain an unbiased or unembellished description of events.
+Like other ancient historiographies, this book also seeks to influence and persuade its readers to consider and accept certain social, political, and theological views.
+It is the first book of what scholars call the Deuteronomistic History (Joshua, Judges, 1 and 2 Samuel, and 1 and 2 Kings), which tells the story of Israel from the death of Moses to the time of the Babylonian exile.
+Despite its name, Deuteronomistic History should not be read in the same way one reads modern history books.
+The biblical books do certainly contain historical accounts, but they also contain many other types of literary work: songs, liturgies, confessions, folktales, hero legends, miracles, administrative lists, etc. You should read Joshua, knowing that its primary concern is not with historical dates and events, but with telling the story of how the land was settled by the Israelites, understood also as God’s fulfillment of God’s promises, both to Joshua’s generation and to each subsequent generation of the book’s readers; and how Joshua and his generation responded to this promise, with lessons/insights on how we today might respond to God’s promises.